Runners High: What It Is, Why It Happens, and How to Experience It More Often

 5. Practice presence

-When I step back and observe myself running, the experience becomes deeper and more peaceful.
+When I step back mentally and observe myself running, the experience becomes deeper and more peaceful.
+For me, it's a very effective way to quickly become more fully present in the moment.

 6. Let joy surface naturally